Evaporating universes: Model

 A few general points should be noted about these BL evaporation models: \begin{itemize} \item For late times, the black hole horizon $\gamma_n \rightarrow \gamma_{\rm BH}$ is expected to be minimal.
 In the limit $\alpha_i \gg r_{ij}$ ($t \rightarrow \infty$) \cite{brill-lindquist} showed that $\gamma_n$ can be approximated as a sphere with radius $r = m_n/2 = m_{\rm BH}/2$.
 Since $m_{\rm BH} \rightarrow 0$ as $t\rightarrow\infty$, $|\gamma_{\rm BH}| \rightarrow 0$, and the black hole entirely evaporates.
 Furthermore, provided $\gamma_n$ is the minimal surface, the entanglement entropy $S(A) \rightarrow 0$ in accordance with the Page curve. \item The BL metric at each snapshot is time-reflection symmetric, while the true evaporation geometry is clearly not.
 This is because the BL metric merely represents a snapshot of the evolution of the evaporation process.
 A time-reflection symmetric metric can be used due to the same reasoning as in \cite{Akers:2019nfi}, as we have simply chosen here to cancel the natural Lorentzian evolution, which would only make the wormhole interior grow.
 Since the evolution can also be described by the product of unitary operators living on distinct AdS boundaries glued to the BL asymptotic regions \cite{gupta2025entangleduniverses}, the Lorentzian evolution does not affect the Page curve and can be canceled.
 This may affect the areas of the surfaces which are in the wormhole interior; however I expect the qualitative features of the relevant quantities to remain the same i.e. which bulge surface is the python's lunch, which minimal surface is the RT surface etc. \item In these models, the radiation is collected in baths that live in a distinct universe from the black hole, whereas physical Hawking radiation should be in the same universe as the evaporating black hole.
 Here we are making the same assumption as in \cite{erEpr}, where even though the wormhole connecting the black hole and radiation (baths) must connect regions of the same universe, if these are taken to be far apart we may approximate them as being in disjoint universes.
 One could directly try to construct such a `single universe' model of black hole evaporation using the BL metric, where the wormhole legs are cut along minimal surfaces and connected to form wormholes ``feeding into" the same universe (see Fig. \ref{fig:Evaporation gluing}).
 The metric will not exactly match on either side of the gluings, but for sufficiently separated punctures the error in the gluing will be small.
-However, in this large separation limit the interactions between the regions being glued together are negligible, which is why we can simply take them to be in separate asymptotic regions. \end{itemize}
+However, in this large separation limit the interactions between the regions being glued together are negligible, which is why we can simply take them to be in separate asymptotic regions. \item Another implicit assumption in these models is that all relevant extremal surfaces lie on the time symmetric slice.
+This may not be the case, as in \cite{Engelhardt:2023bpv} explicit examples are constructed where the maximinimax procedure picks out a bulge surface off the symmetric slice.
+This would force us to use the full covariant evolution of the evaporation geometry to extract predictions regarding the reconstruction complexity.
+It would also suggest that the methods used in this paper, rather than providing a sharp computation of the complexity, instead provide a bound.
+However, it remains unclear whether such constructions exist more generally or what their proper interpretation is.
+I will make the simplifying assumption that all relevant extremal surfaces lie on the symmetric slice. \end{itemize}